efchatz/Bl0ck/README.md

 |  Linksys MR7350 |  ✓ | ✗  | – |
 | Hostapd |  ✓ | ✓  | – |

+From our evaluation, attack I (BAR) and BARS is based on the IEEE 802.11 standard.
+This means that most APs will be vulnerable when operate on Wi-Fi 5 or 6.
+This happens because there is no such protection in the relevant standard, to handle spoofed BAR frames with invalid SSN.
+On the other hand, attack II (BA) is basically based on vendor's specific misconfiguration, which accepts unsolicited BA frames.
+Note that is attack affects both WPA2 and WPA3, since they both operate on WiFi 5 and 6.
+As a result, this attack does not work against Wi-Fi 4 (802.11n) networks, regardless of the authentication method they use.

 ### Built With